SamShmid/Sam-Smart-Mirror/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GdE4cMmf86I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The following code is the code I used for my virtual assistant.
+This code takes a recording from the microphone than transcribes that audio into text in order to be filtered through the various functions, and finally it does text to speech in order to have my virtual assistant to respond to me.

 ``` python
 # Import the libraries